kizniche/Mycodo/mycodo-manual.rst

 Infrared Remote
 ---------------

+This functionality may or may not work.
+Since Raspbian upgraded to Buster, I have not been able to get it to work.
+I will try to restore functionality.

-#### Note 1: As of 4/8/2019, the Raspberry Pi kernel no longer supports ``lirc-rpi`` as an overlay in ``/boot/config.txt`` (use ``gpio-ir``, details below).
+Note 1: As of 4/8/2019, the Raspberry Pi kernel no longer supports ``lirc-rpi`` as an overlay in ``/boot/config.txt`` (use ``gpio-ir``, details below).
 To ensure the below instructions work, make sure you are using the latest kernel by running ``sudo rpi-update``

-#### Note 2: Currently only receiving IR commands is working.
+Note 2: Currently only receiving IR commands is working.
 IR sending is not working.
 When I get time to test and develop an implementation of this feature that both sends and receives IR signals, I will remove this note.

 Infrared (IR) light is a common way to send and receive signals across distances.
 This is typically done with IR remotes with several buttons configured to send different signals.
 These signals can be detected by the Raspberry Pi with the use of an `IR receiver diode <https://www.sparkfun.com/products/10266>`__ and used to perform actions within the linux environment and Mycodo.
 This is done with `lirc <http://lirc.org/>`__, and needs to be properly configured before IR signals can be detected and interpreted.